ATS & Optimisation

 How to Beat ATS: The Complete Guide

 75% of resumes never reach a human recruiter.
-Here's how ATS works, why your resume might be getting filtered out, and exactly how to fix it.
+Here is how ATS works, why your resume might be getting filtered out, and exactly how to fix it.

 What is an ATS?